 (3) A site for a single building or a site on which there is already a single building, in certain circumstances, may be able to be developed or redeveloped under a mixed use scheme.

-Proposed uses of mixed use scheme to be consistent with the planning scheme lawfully established may be given to the relevant local authority with the application for approval of the mixed use scheme.
+Proposed uses of mixed use scheme to be consistent with the planning scheme

 8.(1) A mixed use scheme may be approved only if the uses under the scheme are consistent with the planning scheme for the proposed site.